-In an ideal world it is immensly beneficial to have early involvement with ourselves to review the BIM Implementation Plan/Strategy to agree :
+In an ideal world it is immensely beneficial to have early involvement with ourselves to review the BIM Implementation Plan/Strategy to agree :

-- What is it that needs scanning – marked up drawings/sketches – site visit
+- Scope - What is it that needs scanning ? – marked up drawings/sketches – site visit

 - Coordinate system - local, site, OS

 - Deliverables - Drawings, 3D BIM model, level of detail required - just major features such as wall, floors etc or including switches, services etc